 - Rod Serling: They never found Charley Parkes, because the guard didn't tell them what he saw in the glass case.
 He knew what they'd say, and he knew they'd be right, too.
 Because seeing is not always believing, especially if what you see happens to be an odd corner of the Twilight Zone.

-Ambiguous Disorder: Charlie exhibits symptoms of what we'd recognize today as something akin to autism or Asperger's Syndrome.
+- Ambiguous Disorder: Charley exhibits symptoms of what we'd recognize today as something akin to autism or Asperger's Syndrome.
 Here he's just referred to as "odd" or "shy," and someone who "doesn't fit in anywhere."

-Blind Date: Charlie's sister tries to set him up on one in hopes it will help him come out of his shell.
-It only works as well as you can expect.
+- Blind Date: Charley's sister Myra tries to set him up on one with her co-worker Harriet Gunderson in hopes it will help him come out of his shell.
+It works about as well as you would expect.

-Did You Think I Can't Feel?: Downplayed.
-While not said bitterly, Charlie reflects to himself (and the doll girl) how his 'imagined' doll world is real because it's filled with people who have feelings like him.
+- Did You Think I Can't Feel?: Downplayed.
+While not said bitterly, Charley reflects to himself (and the doll girl) how his 'imagined' doll world is real because it's filled with people who have feelings like him.

-Earn Your Happy Ending: After being misunderstood a great deal of the episode, Charlie and the doll girl finally have a world all their own.
+- Earn Your Happy Ending: After being misunderstood a great deal of the episode, Charley and the Alice doll finally have a world all their own.

-Establishing Character Moment: In the beginning, Charlie's boss calls him in to tell him why he's being let go, in the process establishing Charlie's introverted personality and inability to socially adapt.
+- Establishing Character Moment: In the beginning, Charley's boss Mr. Diemel calls him in to tell him why he's being let go, in the process establishing Charley's introverted personality and inability to socially adapt.

-Values Resonance / Vindicated by History: The episode has received a lot more praise in recent years for having a main character with a very accurate portrayal of Asperger's Syndrome.
-A neurological condition that was virtually unknown when the episode first aired and for it's time, wasn't nearly as accepted as it was today.
+- Values Resonance / Vindicated by History: The episode has received a lot more praise in recent years for having a main character with a startlingly accurate portrayal of Asperger's Syndrome — a neurological condition that was virtually unknown when the episode first aired, and wasn't nearly as accepted at the time as it is today.